Post Graduation Planning

 - Pre-employment planning.

 To access your account visit www.myblueprint.ca/rbe

 - Students create an account unique to their email address.
-You will need your Saskatchewan Ministry of Education ID number (available in PowerSchool or from the high school admin office) and your birthdate
+They will need their Saskatchewan Ministry of Education ID number (available from the high school admin office) and your birthdate.

 If you need help with your account, talk to your homeroom teacher or the high school admin office for assistance.

 Each institution has different admission requirements, application processes and admission deadlines.
-Please make sure to be aware of this information by visiting individual post-secondary institutions websites.
-Below is a list of Saskatchewan Post-Secondary Institutions that students may wish to apply for, however please note that many RCS graduates have also chosen to attend institutions outside of Saskatchewan and internationally.
+Please make sure to be aware of this information by visiting individual post-secondary institution websites.
+Below is a list of Saskatchewan Post-Secondary Institutions that students may wish to apply to, however please note that many RCS graduates have also chosen to attend institutions outside of Saskatchewan and internationally.

 ● Click here for the application process to apply to the